-"Check if you hear any weird noises.
-If any warning lights come on, that could indicate a fuel system issue or that the fuel injectors are getting a little dirty,” he says.
-“It's always a good idea to add some fuel injector cleaner to the gas tank before taking a road trip."
+“Check if you hear any weird noises.
+If any warning lights come on, that could indicate a fuel system issue or that the fuel injectors are getting a little dirty,” O'Dell says.
+“It’s always a good idea to add some fuel injector cleaner to the gas tank before taking a road trip.”

 And at this time of year, make sure the air-conditioning works.
 Hot summer road trips are not exactly enjoyable when you’re stuck in a car with no AC.
 So if you don’t feel an icy breeze, have the system checked by a mechanic.

 Pop the hood and see if your car’s battery terminals are coated with a white-, green- or blue-tinged substance.
 If so, that’s corrosion, which can decrease the life of a battery and hamper a car’s performance.
 To clean off the corrosion, disconnect the battery, sprinkle the terminals with baking soda, and pour a small amount of water to dampen the baking soda.
 Once the solution bubbles, that means the baking soda has neutralized the corrosion, so it’s safe to lightly scrub the terminals with an old toothbrush.